SchizoDuckie/DuckieTV/README.md

 * v0.61 : Fixed deployment problem for english/uk users.
 * v0.60 : New tabs interface in settings thanks to /u/Js41637, Introduced Internationalisation and translations thanks to /u/Garfield69, Initial translations into English and Dutch, the 9 other most popular languages are included in auto-translated form.
 Optimized watched indicator in calendar, added Trakt.TV's trending shows to 'series you're watching', made it possible to use the basic features of DuckieTV as a regular website: http://DuckieTV.github.io/DuckieTV/ (browsers that support WebSQL only!
 Tested on Chrome/Opera/Android)
 * v0.55 : Fixes and improvements for the calendar, double loading images and GUI by /u/Garfield69 and /u/Js41637 Thanks guys!!!
 * v0.54 : Layout CSS tuning and bugfixes by /u/Js41637 (Thanks!).
-Support for uTorrent 3.4.1 alpha, Fixed KAT parsing, Added extra permission for huge series (>5mb) databases.
+Support for &micro;Torrent 3.4.1 alpha, Fixed KAT parsing, Added extra permission for huge series (>5mb) databases.
 * v0.53 : CSS/layout fixes, Fixed the timers that went missing, fixed the auto-update service, fixed restore watchlist timers, improved memory usage on backup restore.
 * v0.52 : Fixed magnet URI catching and saving everywhere you can launch a torrent search for an episode.
 Added a popup menu on the torrent dialog with access to source, torrent and magnet links for each result
 * v0.51 : Fixed several marking episode as watched issues
-* v0.50 : Complete UI overhaul, uTorrent integration, experimental Chromecast integration, many performance improvements
+* v0.50 : Complete UI overhaul, &micro;Torrent integration, experimental Chromecast integration, many performance improvements
 * v0.43 : Made sure migrations don't run on fresh installs
 * v0.42 : Fixed missing scheduled event and chrome alarm delete procedure when deleting series.
 * v0.41 : Fixed 'browser action mode' not launching on icon click.